 Here’s a helpful tip for small hands.
 To hold the cards, let your young kids use a chip clip, a Little Hands Card Holder, or allow your kids to put their cards on the table — even though they will be visible.

-Also, the recommended age ranges of the card games aren’t gospel — you know your kids best if they can play games higher or lower than the recommended age level.
+Also, the recommended age ranges of the card games aren’t set in stone.
+You know your kids best and can decide if they can play games higher or lower than the recommended age levels.

 Favorite Card Games for Kids